-Join Doug Winnie for an in-depth discussion in this video What is Windows Phone 8.1?, part of Up and Running with Windows 8.1 Phones.
+Join Doug Winnie for an in-depth discussion in this video What is Windows Phone 8.1?, part of Learning Windows 8.1 Phones.

 - Windows Phone 8.1 is the latest generation of Microsoft's smart phone and phablet operating system.
 Windows Phone 8.1 is designed to work on phones of any size, from just over four inches in size, to phablets, like the Nokia 1520, which are six inches.
 Windows Phone 8.1 continues the modern user interface style that was first unveiled with Windows Phone 7.
 The interface focuses on clean, flat design with heavy use of typography and bold colors.
 Working with Windows Phone involves manipulating, live tiles in the start screen, and a combination of basic gestures and interactions, that carry over from app to app.

 Windows Phone 8.1 introduces the concept of universal apps, meaning that if an app supports it, you can purchase and download an app for your Windows Phone, and for Windows 8.1 on your tablet, or computer as well.
 For example, popular apps, like Wunderlist, a task management app, or Fitbit, a fitness tracker app, are built as universal apps, which you can install and run on both operating systems.
 There are a few universal gestures that you should become familiar with, as you work with Windows Phone 8.1.

 The first is swiping.
 In Windows Phone, an app can contain multiple screens, or tabs, that you can swipe between, to the right or left, to navigate within.
 The other is the long press.
 Pressing or holding a tile, or item in a list, can reveal additional functions you can do with the item.
 The menu bar is a function bar that appears at the bottom of most apps, that contain up to five common actions you can perform.
 Beyond the menu bar are additional commands and actions you can take, by swiping up the menu bar, to reveal these additional items.